Book Recommendations for People with Chronic Illness, but Suitable for All

 I follow Jennifer’s blog, “Aim Happy”, and enjoy reading her posts.
 They really do stand out from the sea of repetitive self-help articles out there (and we know how they churn!).

 I’ve always had issues with quality sleep, and many people with chronic illness suffer from painsomnia.
 These affirmations read like a charm, and I can’t wait to get my hands on it.
-This is her first book, and you can show some support by pre-ordering it now!
+This is her first book written, so do show some support!

-I shall leave you with these books for now.
-Let me know what you’re in the mood for, and I’ll see what to add to roundup number two.
-Ciao!
+I shall leave you with these book recommendations for now.
+Let me know what you’re in the mood for, and I’ll see what to add to the next list.
+In the meantime, click to check out the second book roundup and third book roundup of book recommendations for the chronically ill!

 If you liked this article, sign up for our mailing list so you don’t miss out on our latest posts!
 You will also receive an e-book full of uplifting messages, quotes and illustrations, as a token of appreciation!